FoniksFox/Telemetry-App/backend/README.md

 - Removed `utils/` directory - validation integrated into Configuration Manager, data generation handled by Simulator
 - Removed `config/` directory - dynamic configuration eliminates need for static JSON files

+**August 04, 2025 - Fatal Error!!**
+There's a fatal error in the handling of commands.
+There's no distinction between command templates and actual commands!
+This makes the backend unable to receive actual commands.
+Should fix ASAP.

 *This section will be updated throughout the development process with insights, challenges, and solutions discovered during implementation.*

 ---